lrast/reference-organizer/readme.md

 ### bugs:
 - commenting: new lines become spaces
 - 'maximum recursion depth' when there are subtopic loops
-- fix wedge view tree
+- fix topic tree wedges